 You can add multiple HR92UK devices into an Evohome room, which is handy for areas with more than one radiator.
 The HR92UK isn’t the prettiest of devices and looks a little plasticky.
 However, the neat LCD screen and twist dial at the top provide a lot more control than rival devices.

 Although each HR92UK can measure the temperature in any particular room, you can in fact use compatible wireless room thermostats to take the temperature instead.
 This may be required if your radiator sits behind furniture, since this can throw off the HR92UK’s temperature sensor.

 If you have underfloor heating, there are a couple of options.
-For a single manifold, one BDR91 relay and wireless thermostat will do the job (you can see the relay tucked away in the picture below, controlling my underfloor heating manifold).
+For a single manifold, one BDR91 relay and wireless thermostat will do the job (you can see the relay tucked away in the picture below, controlling my underfloor heating manifold, although you could have it control a zone valve instead).
 For multiple zones, there are dedicated underfloor controls.

 Overall, there’s little that Evohome can’t control, but speccing up your system requires some thought and time.
 It’s worth paying for installation, too, just to make sure that everything is fitted correctly

 Control of the system is primarily through the capacitive touchscreen controller.
 From here you can configure rooms, adding in the sensors and valves that each one contains.